-- 1) The student provides a petition letter in writing for re admission consideration to the Admissions Department.
+- 1) The student provides a petition consideration for re-admission in writing to the Admissions Department.
 The student shall include reasons for their withdrawal or failure in the program and why they should be considered for re-admission. - 2) The initial review process may take up to 10 business days.
-Please allow ample time for review and consideration for readmission. - 3) The student's file undergoes an initial review that may include the following: financial review, academic review, attendance, disciplinary action, criminal background check, current immunization, CPR and other required documentation as specified by the school and affiliates. - 4) If the student is found to be in academic and good professional standing, the re-admission committee will meet to make a decision regarding the student re-admission.
+Please allow ample time for review and consideration for readmission.

+- 3) The student's file undergoes an initial review that may include the following: financial review, academic review, attendance, disciplinary action, criminal background check, current immunization, CPR and other required documentation as specified by the school and affiliates. - 4) If the student is found to be in academic and good professional standing, the re-admission committee will meet to make a decision regarding the student re-admission.
 The student may be asked to sit before the re-admission committee for a formal interview.
 The re-admission committee meets on an as needed basis.
 Please allow for ample time for scheduling, review, consideration for re-acceptance and re-admittance. - 5) Upon acceptance the following will apply to conditionally accepted students: - a) Determination of re-start date. - b) Restart assigned course(s) in their entirety. - c) No prior earned grades in the assigned course(s) will apply. - d) Attendance begins from zero hours

-Additional re-admission requirements for the Vocational Nursing Program and Nursing - Associate of Applied Science can be found in the Student Handbooks.
+Nursing students seeking re-admission MUST follow the re-admission requirements found in the Vocational Nursing Program and Nursing - Associate of Applied Science Student Handbooks.